drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

-The book is, on the surface, written from the first person perspective of the narrator, a handmaid assigned the name Offred by the state of Gilead (to mark her as being owned by Fred).
+The book is, on the surface, written from the first person perspective of the narrator, a handmaid assigned the name Offred by the state of Gilead.
-Later in the story we find this isn’t complete true, as the narrator admits herself that this is a reconstruction;
+Later in the story we find this isn’t quite true, as the narrator admits herself that this is a reconstruction;
-because of course it has to be.
+because it has to be.
 In Gilead, the religious state in which the story takes place, a handmaid has no access to the materials needed to write or record, so the reconstruction is necessary.
-The narrator herself also departs more playfully, when she sexes up a particular scene (and then admits her digression); and also when she inserts the voice of her lost friend Moira, writing as how she would perceive Moira to say it.
+The narrator herself also plays with her own narrative role, when she sexes up a particular scene (and then admits her digression); and also when she inserts the voice of her lost friend Moira, writing Moira’s the best way she can.

 For almost the whole book there is only one voice, that of Offred.